DevelexGroup/DevelexCore/docs/getting-started.md

 # Getting Started with DevelexCore

-This guide explains how to integrate eye tracking capabilities into your web application using DevelexCore.
-It covers basic setup procedures, configuration options, and common usage patterns.
+DevelexCore is a JavaScript SDK that enables eye tracking capabilities in web applications.
+This guide explains how to integrate it into your application, covering basic setup procedures, configuration options, and common usage patterns.

 ## Prerequisites